^

 • erosive esophagitis.

-• Non-epithelial strictures:
+• Nonepithelialized strictures:

-• catarrhal-ulcerative esophagitis,
+• catarrhal ulcerative esophagitis,

-• erosive-ulcerative esophagitis.
+• erosive and ulcerative esophagitis.

-Criteria for distinguishing cicatricial strictures from cancerous
+Criteria for distinguishing cicatricial strictures from cancerous ones

-Features of ulcers in cicatricial strictures
+Peculiarities of ulceration in cicatricial strictures

 You are reporting a typo in the following text: